 Outlaw’s Fish Kitchen Review- fish restaurants in Cornwall

-There is so much to see and do in Cornwall so it is well worth taking a Cornwall road trip.
+There is so much to see and do in Cornwall.
+The beautiful Cornish beaches are breath-taking.
 A must see is the beautiful fishing village of Port Issac.
 Here, over looking the harbour, you will find the wonderful Michelin Outlaw’s Fish Kitchen by Nathan Outlaw.
 For fish restaurants in Cornwall this is one not to miss.

 We are given a short menu of small plates , all based around locally caught fish.
 These delicious, fresh dishes are individually priced and can be ordered whenever you wish through your dining experience.
 So if you spot something you like the look of coming out of the kitchen then just add it to your order!